 The list goes on.

-The Two Steps to Building a Retirement-Worthy Portfolio
+The Four Steps to Building a Retirement-Worthy Portfolio

-There are two steps to building a retirement portfolio:
+There are four steps to building a retirement portfolio:

 - Choose your account types